UAlaska-IT/win_dns/README.md

 ## Purpose

-This cookbook can be used to configure both DNS client-server and server-suffix on Windows.
+The custom resources in this cookbook implement the _mechanism_ for configuring both both the DNS client-server and server-suffix on Windows.
+For an example of a _policy_ for how to configure DNS, see the se-win-baseline cookbook.

 ## Requirements